parrotmac/atelierart/content/schedule/index.md

 size: "medium"
 ---

-## FALL STUDIO CLASSES
+## SPRING STUDIO CLASSES

-The fall class schedule runs from September through December.
+The spring class schedule runs from January through May.

 Because Atelier students range in age from elementary school to adult, the class times listed below have recommended age ranges based on the age of students currently attending at each class.
 These age groups are loose, as some students attend with older siblings or neighbors, or are comfortable being around students of a different age.
 If you're not sure what class would be best, I'm more than happy to talk with you and help you find a good fit!